D4rk-5ky/Syncerate/README.md

 Remember you either need to be root on the Sending/Receiving end.
 Or add the required ZFS permission for you user

+### dont remove `SourceDataset` and `DestDataSet` they are hardcoded variables in the script (!!!NOT to be renamed!!!)
-### Plz. note that `SourceDataset` and `DestDataSet` is required, since when looping over the source/dest list's, these will be changed to the corresponding datasets.
+### Since when looping over the datasets in the source/dest files, these hardcoded variables will be changed to the corresponding datasets from the lists in the each files. (fx Storage/Wallabag, BackUp/SynCoid-Test/Wallabag ... etc.)

 `SyncoidCommand=syncoid <UserName>@<IP>:SourceDataSet DestDataSet --compress none --sshcipher chacha20-poly1305@openssh.com --sshport <Port> --sshkey <DestToSSHKey> --no-privilege-elevation`

 ### Next if you have a password, either for SSH or a keyfile insert it here.
-  - (Optional - Write No if not needed or Ask for getting a terminal input for the password)

-`PassWord=<PassWord>`
+  - `PassWord=No` (if you dont have a password)
+  - `PassWord=Ask` (the script will stop and ask for a password to be typed in terminal and will automaticaly input the password when needed, and will not be saved to logs or mail, but is still in the cfg-file and written to the terminal while running the script))
+  - `PassWord=<password>` (insert your actual password. the script will automaticaly input the password when needed, and will not be saved to logs or mail, but is still in the cfg-file and written to the terminal while running the script)

 ### If you wish to receive a mail on Succes/Failure.
 Insert a mail here.
-  - (Optional - Write No if not needed)
+  - `Mail=No` (if you dont want mail)
-  - please note this needs something like `postfix` and the `mail` command available and setup beside this scipt
+  - please note this needs something like `postfix` and the `mail` command available and setup beside this script

-`Mail=<HereIs@Mail.com>`
+`Mail=<example@mail.com>`

 ### If you wish to have logs enabled (Generally a good idea) then insert a location here
-  - (Optional - Write No if not needed)
+  - `LogDetination=No` (If not needed)
+  - `LogDetination=</Dest/to/log/folder>` (The destination to the log folder)
   - This will create a `.log`, a `.out` and in case of error a `.err` file.
-  - These will be send attached to the email if `Mail=` is enabled
+  - These files will be attached to the email if `Mail=` is enabled

-`LogDetination=</Dest/to/log/folder>`

 ### The script is also able to perform a action like Shutdown or Reboot after a succesfull run
-  - (Optional - Write No if not needed)
+  - `SystemAction=No` (No if not needed)
-  - In case of an error this wont be performed so one can track down the issue instead of just believing that it had done its job.
+  - In case of an error this wont be performed so one can track down the issue instead of just believing it had done its job.

 `SystemAction=shutdown -P now`